HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/sa-helm-chart/README.md

 **If you have already deployed a database, skip this step.**

 Consider, as an example, an instance of the `postgres` image in a Kubernetes pod.
-It is a clean PostgreSQL 13 image with an `sa` user ready for HPE Service Activator installation.
+It is a clean PostgreSQL 13 image with an `sa` user ready for the HPE Service Activator installation.

 You can find the DB connection setup parameters in the `values.yaml` file.
 The parameters description can be found [here](/kubernetes/helm/charts#common-parameters).
 For details on creating your own DB password, see [this description](/kubernetes/helm/charts#dbsecret).